GigantTRex12/DataCollecting/README.md

 Data happens outside the Analyzer).
 Then implement the getQuestions() method for each DataSet.
 The Questions can easily be created with a Builder, see [Question](https://github.com/GigantTRex12/DataCollecting/blob/master/src/main/java/analyzer/Question.java) for details.
+To add or modify actions the ActionMap actions can be modified.
 Note that any methods in the DataCollector are allowed to be overridden, however the use-cases of doing so might be limited.

 #### -Evaluators-